rhlt/tnbc/Features/README.md

 ## Key findings

-The RNA Seq files contain gene expression data for tens of thousands of genes, each of which has different expression values.
+The RNA Seq files contain gene expression data for 60,000 genes, each of which has different expression values.
 Based on ***[WAT PRECIES]*** we have learned that **stranded_first** is the most appropriate value to use.

 - Based on literature ***[WAAR KWAM DEZE VANDAAN]***, a list of 20 genes was selected for initially: TBC1D9, GATA3, SLC16A6, ESR1, INPP4B, SLC44A4, ANXA9, AGR2, MCCC2, TSPAN1, STBD1, MLPH, CACNA2D2, RARA, STARD3, PPP1R14C, SFRS13B, LDHB, MFGE8, PSAT1.
 - Using statistical analysis, a ***similar/different*** list was found **(VINCE)** .....
 - With automated methods of feature selection, specifically PCA, 768 principal components were found to account for 95% of the variance.
-- In addition to these, use of the raw data (with about 60,000 features) was also attempted.
+- In addition to these, use of the raw data (i.e. 60,000 features) was also attempted.

 It seems that using the raw feature set is unreliable, showing unstable recall and precision likely due to overfitting (the so-called "curse of dimensionality").
 Using literature based features gives a much more stable result and better performance.
 Furthermore, PCA offers more variable results than literature, though not quite as much as raw data.
 Also, use of principle components rather than genes directly makes explainability significantly more difficult.